GreepTheSheep/openplanet-decoration-unlocker/README.md

 ## Patch modes

 __Stadium Sound Fix__: This patch mode fixes the sound bug by adding possibility to build below the grass.
-(Patch by Beu)
+(Patch by @AmazingBeu)

 __No Block Below__ (16x12): This patch mode prevents the player from being able to place blocks below the grass, but there's no sound bug.
 (Patch by Moski)